dalong0514/readnotes/20190201读书笔记/2019023Core-Java-PartA11EdR00.md

 10 Native methods

 When writing a book, errors and inaccuracies are inevitable.
 We'd very much like to know about them.
 But, of course, we'd prefer to learn about each of them only once.
-We have put up a list of frequently asked questions, bug fixes, and workarounds on a web page at http://horstmann.com/corejava.
-Strategically placed at the end of the errata page (to encourage you to read through

-it first) is a form you can use to report bugs and suggest improvements.
+We have put up a list of frequently asked questions, bug fixes, and workarounds on a web page at [Core Java](https://horstmann.com/corejava/).
+Strategically placed at the end of the errata page (to encourage you to read through it first) is a form you can use to report bugs and suggest improvements.
 Please don't be disappointed if we don't answer every query or don't get back to you immediately.
 We do read all e-mail and appreciate your input to make future editions of this book clearer and more informative.

 ### 02. A Tour of This Book